Typing Tensor Calculus in 2-Categories (I): Typing tensors in 2-categories: 2-categorical case

 Tensor is an umbrella term for mathematical objects including scalars, vectors, matrices, and so on.
 Each tensor has a rank specified by their indices, for example, scalars are rank zero tensors, vectors rank one, matrices are rank two tensor, and this list can go on.
 In linear algebra, they are represented as below, when $e_{\alpha_j}$ is the $j$th basis vector:

 Hence, in this notation,

 Pay attention to entries of tensors above.
 Entries of vectors are scalar.
 If we ﬁx only one basis, then entries of a matrix become vectors.
-If we ﬁx both bases of a matrix, then entries are scalar. \begin{rem} One can easily observe that in a n-category, n-morphisms are tensors of rank 2n. \end{rem}
+If we ﬁx both bases of a matrix, then entries are scalar.
+Similarly if you fix an index of a rank n tensor, you obtain a rank n-1 tensor, and so force.